UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 In situations in which a student presents a significant risk of harm to the safety, health, or well-being of any person or the campus community or where the ability of the university to carry out its essential operations is seriously threatened or impaired (collectively referred to as a “Serious Risk of Harm”), the university may require the student to withdraw in accordance with the following procedures.

-This policy does not take the place of disciplinary action and sanctions associated with a student’s behavior that is in violation of any law or university rule, code, or policy, including, but not limited to, the Student Code of Conduct and Community Standards or the policies set forth in the Equal Opportunity, Diversity and Affirmative Action Plan, or the Academic Integrity Policy.
+This policy does not take the place of disciplinary action and sanctions associated with a student’s behavior that is in violation of any law or university rule, code, or policy, including, but not limited to, the Student Code of Conduct or the policies set forth in the Equal Opportunity, Diversity and Affirmative Action Plan, or the Academic Integrity Policy.
 Such processes may run concurrently.

 1. Interim Involuntary Withdrawal.
-In circumstances where a student’s behavior may pose an imminent Serious Risk of Harm, the Associate Vice President of Student Affairs and Dean of Students may immediately implement an interim involuntary withdrawal or other measures.
+In circumstances where a student’s behavior may pose an imminent Serious Risk of Harm, the Associate Vice President and Dean of Students or designee may immediately implement an interim involuntary withdrawal or other measures.
 Under such circumstances, the student will receive notice of the interim involuntary withdrawal and will have an initial opportunity to respond to the evidence; however, the student’s right to more fully respond to the evidence and provide additional information will be delayed until it has been determined that there is no imminent Serious Risk of Harm, in accordance with the process outlined below.

 2. Involuntary Withdrawal Process.